Washington and Old Dominion Railroad Regional Park: Trail construction and extension

 In 1981, the NVRPA paved the trail from Vienna to Herndon.
 During the same year, the NVRPA also converted a section 12 mi long from Herndon to Leesburg from a hiking trail to a gravel path.

 In 1982, the NVRPA completed a trail underpass at U.S. 15 (Leesburg Bypass) east of Leesburg, increasing the trail's total distance to over 30 mi.
 The trail's route west of Leesburg remained accessible only by foot.

-Also in 1982, the trail was extended and paved eastward from Falls Church to Patrick Henry Drive in Arlington as part of the construction of I-66.
+Also in 1982, the trail was extended and paved eastward from Little Falls Street in Falls Church to Patrick Henry Drive in Arlington as part of the construction of I-66.
 During that same time period, the NVRPA began paving the easternmost section of trail from Shirlington Road to Columbia Pike (VA 244) in Arlington, with that work completed by the end of 1983.

 In September 1984, the NVRPA finished paving two sections of the trail, an extension westward from Herndon to Sterling and, two weeks later, an extension east from I-66 to Columbia Pike.
 Prior to the 1984 completion, the Arlington section of the trail from Columbia Pike to Lee Highway had been a dirt and gravel path.
 A sewer construction project that traveled along Four Mile Run delayed the paving for years.

 In 1985, the NVRPA extended the paved portion of the trail through Leesburg, together with a parallel bridle path that NVRPA extended to Purcellville.
 The paved trail reached its western terminus in Purcellville in 1988.